ESMA Securitisation Reporting

 Loan-Level Data Templates

-ESMA's loan-level templates are the core of securitization reporting.
+ESMA's loan-level templates are the core of securitisation reporting.
 Each asset class has its own template with hundreds of fields covering borrower information, loan terms, collateral details, and performance data.

 Template Categories

-The templates are organized by underlying asset type.
+The templates are organised by underlying asset type.
 Each template reflects the specific data points relevant to that asset class, though they share common structural elements.

 Residential Mortgages